Sorry, you need to enable JavaScript to visit this website.

 Bottom Text

-Note: In 2023, the following ingredients are included in the numerator: dairy (fresh milk and dairy derivatives), coffee (excluding blended green coffee and blue bottle), cocoa, cereals and grains, soy and vegetables.
-The denominator includes all raw materials in scope: coffee, cocoa, dairy, sugar, cereals and grains, meat, poultry and eggs, palm oil, soy, vegetables, fish and seafood.
+Note: In 2024, the following ingredients are included in the numerator: dairy (fresh milk and dairy derivatives), coffee (excluding blended green coffee and Blue Bottle Coffee), cocoa, cereals and grains, soy and vegetables.
+The denominator includes all raw materials in scope: coffee (excluding blended green coffee and Blue Bottle Coffee), cocoa, dairy (fresh milk and dairy derivatives), sugar, cereals and grains, meat, poultry and eggs, palm oil, soy, vegetables, fish and seafood (excluding co and byproducts).

 20 %